microbit-foundation/dev-docs/software/index.md

 The 'high level' programming languages for the micro:bit break down into two broad categories

-* Compiled languages: your program is compiled to Arm assembler or some other kind of bytecode before being copied onto the micro:bit.
+* Compiled languages: your program is compiled to Arm assembler or bytecode before being copied onto the micro:bit.

 * Interpreted Languages: both your script and an interpreter for it are copied onto the micro:bit.
-Because the interpreter is on the micro:bit itself, these languages typically also allow you to program the micro:bit 'live' over USB by typing commands.
+Because the interpreter is on the micro:bit itself, these languages typically allow you to program the micro:bit 'live' over USB by typing commands.

 ### Compiled languages